 More individuals and businesses have greater access to financial services than ever before.
 However, many micro and small business owners lack the financial management skills they need to grow their business.

 Entrepreneurs for Growth builds on our existing financial education training for entrepreneurs and our Women in Technology (WiT) Incubators, which provide support, mentorship opportunities and access to resources, such as funding and banking products and services, to female entrepreneurs in the technology sector.
-In 2020, we reached more than 6,400 young people, micro and small businesses through entrepreneurship activities and more than 15,000 between 2019 and 2020.
+We reached more than 76,000 young people, micro and small businesses through entrepreneurship activities between 2019 and mid-2022.
 Our target is to reach 50,000 micro and small businesses between 2019 and 2023.

-In 2021, we will continue to support entrepreneurship across our markets, including through COVID-19 economic recovery projects.
+In 2022, we continue to support entrepreneurship across our markets, including through COVID-19 economic recovery projects.